Payroll Frequently Asked Questions (FAQs)

 What is a P60?

-I can't log into MyView to submit my expense claim
+I can't log in to MyView to submit my expense claim - what should I do?

-I have submitted an online expense claim in MyView, when will I be paid?
+I have submitted an expense claim in MyView - when will I be paid?

-Where can I find out more about online expenses?
+Where can I find out more about MyView and Expenses?

 Why have I been taxed when I won't earn enough to meet the annual tax-free allowance?

 You are given a tax-free allowance monthly - any amount earned over that is taxed accordingly in line with HMRC guidance.